jorgestest2/ipworks/json/README.md

 > DirectLink: [https://www.nsoftware.com/ipworks/](https://www.nsoftware.com/ipworks/)

 ## Description
-This demo shows how to download the content of a URL using an HTTP GET command.
+This demo uses the JSON object to parse JSON from a URL, file, or string input sources.

 Each folder represents a different edition (language) of the same demo functionality.